 Famous for its pristine beaches and diving spots, Cebu, along with the rest of the Visayas Islands was at the top of the Asia category in Conde Nast Traveler's The Best Islands in the World: 2020 Readers' Choice Awards, as well as the second spot after Boracay in the Top 5 in Asia in 2019.

 The Queen City of the South's Mactan Cebu International Airport has also won the World Architecture Festival 2019's Completed Buildings: Transport Category with contenders including Singapore's Jewel Changi Airport and Sydney's Barangaroo Ferry Wharf, among others.

-The warm and dry months of December, January, February, March, April, and May are the most ideal time to visit Cebu for exploring the beaches and islands, diving, canyoneering adventures, and city sightseeing.
+The warm and dry months between December to May is the most ideal time to visit Cebu for exploring the beaches and islands, diving, canyoneering adventures, and city sightseeing.

-Cebu has a rich history.
-Luckily, structures that give us a glimpse of the past remain standing to this day.
-One such structure Fort San Pedro.
-This stone fort served as a military defense structure in Cebu during the Spanish occupation.
+Take a stroll along memory lane in one of Cebu's rich historical sites.
+Fort San Pedro, the first Spanish fort established in the country, is the smallest and oldest triangular bastion and has served as a military defense structure in Cebu during the Spanish era.
 Now, Fort San Pedro is a museum dedicated to preserving the legacy of the Spanish Government.
 You can find several artifacts, such as Spanish documents, sculptures, and paintings.
 Aside from perusing the exhibits, you can also have a picnic inside the fort or explore the walkways on the three bastions of Fort San Pedro.